-Examples for creating and managing CloudFormation stacks with the Amazon CLI and PowerShell - Amazon CloudFormation
+Examples of CloudFormation stack operation commands for the Amazon CLI and PowerShell - Amazon CloudFormation

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).